uttam24uttam/Expense-Tracker/ReadMe.md

 ### Splitting expenses with Friends
 - Add friends through their registered email id/username and split expenses among multiple people.
-- While splitting, one can add description, categorize the expense, people involved and specify the amount each person paid.
+- While splitting, one can add description, people involved , categorize the expense  and specify the amount each person paid.
 - Choose split options like equal distribution, percentage-based, or manual, with automatic calculations of what each person owes or is owed.
 For every member involved, it will be visible if they owe or are owed by any of their friends, and how much.
 - View all transactions with each friend, showing who borrowed, who lent, and the amounts involved.
 If you owe any friend, you can settle the debt, and this will be reflected in the transaction list for both people involved.
 You can also see overall balance, whether you owe overall or are owed.
 - All the transactions  and  settlements and changes are automatically updated and visible across all friends' balances.